Temple-University-CIS-4496/cis-4496-project-hvac/Docs/Data_Report/DataSummaryReport.md

 Unlagged features capture same-day environmental summaries that are not dependent on previous days' data.
 These variables are particularly useful for real-time prediction scenarios where only current-day information is available.

-## Variable ranking
+## Variable Ranking

-The ranking of variables was determined using mutual information scores which is denoted in figure 8 as a score.
-However current day variables like indoor temperature were excluded to prevent temporal leakage.
-This shows that Daily Hours Off and Daily Heating hours are the top two highest ranked variables.
+The ranking of variables was determined using mutual information scores, which are denoted in Figure 8 as a score.
+However, current day variables like indoor temperature were excluded to prevent temporal leakage.
+This shows that Daily Hours Off and Daily Heating Hours are the two highest ranked variables.

 #### Figure 8: Top 25 Base Features (By Mutual Information)

  <img width="501" height="314" alt="Screenshot 2026-04-27 at 4 25 11 PM" src="https://github.com/user-attachments/assets/a4b6a0ae-7a59-4e17-8801-4fff13e1e949" />

-Another key finding for the variable accuracy is that the ACF in figure 9 shows the past runtime remains predictive of current behavior for up to about two weeks.
+Another key finding for the variable accuracy is the ACF in Figure 9, which shows that past runtime remains predictive of current behavior for about two weeks.

 #### Figure 9: ACF and CCF

 <img width="536" height="493" alt="Screenshot 2026-04-27 at 4 25 30 PM" src="https://github.com/user-attachments/assets/0d7ec2a1-a520-41ae-a58f-c53f451a07f2" />

 Finally, distribution-based temperature features such as quartiles, skewness, and time-weighted averages show that variability in weather conditions matters just as much as average conditions.
 Days with unstable or highly fluctuating temperatures tend to produce higher HVAC activity compared to stable temperature days, even when the average temperature is similar.

-## Relationship between explanatory variables and target Variables
+## Relationship Between Explanatory Variables and Target Variables

-### Analysis of the relationship between explanatory variables and HVAC runtime revealed clear patterns.
+### Analysis of the Relationship Between Explanatory Variables and HVAC Runtime Revealed Clear Patterns

 There are clear seasonal differences between the heating season (winter) and the cooling season (summer).
 During the heating season, there are large peaks in the early morning, while in the cooling season, there are peaks in the afternoon that trigger AC activation.
-This shows that when outdoor temperatures increase during the cooling season, the HVAC system must work harder to maintain indoor comfort.
+This shows that when outdoor temperatures increase over the course of the day during the cooling season, the HVAC system must work harder to maintain indoor comfort.

 #### Figure 10